fsi-open/admin-security-bundle/UPGRADE-2.0.md

 **Version 2.0 drops support for symfony lower than 2.6 so if you are still using symfony < 2.6 you will have to upgrade it too.**

+**Also, a number of other dependencies had to be raised, so check `composer.json` to make sure your application meets the minimum requirements**

 ## Remove FOSUserBundle (often)

 The important difference between 1.0.* and ^2.0 is that the newer version does not require FOSUserBundle to persist